juxt/astro-website/src/pages/blog/multithreading-transducers.md

     (but see next item)

 4. Note that it is subject to **chunking**.
-The first 32 futures will automatically be realised, which could result in wasted computation.
+The first 32 futures will automatically be realized, which could result in wasted computation.

 # What if I just put futures into my transducer?